 ArtLab is sponsored by Land Title Guarantee Company.
 Locally owned and operated since 1967.

-ArtLab youth are involved in the creation and presentation of major works, mentored by professional artists, participate in workshops directed by visiting artists, mentor younger at-risk children during Learning Labs, and participate in service-learning projects.
-All projects address social issues affecting their generation which creates opportunities for youth to give voice to those issues.
+ArtLab youth are involved in the creation and presentation of major works, mentored by professional artists, and participate in workshops directed by visiting artists.
+All projects address social issues affecting their generation, which create opportunities to support youth voice.
 Each endeavor has clear goals and connections to the real world.
 This propels youth to become active members and catalysts for change in their communities.
 ArtLab integrates organic and structured activities with respectful interactions among all.
 Through individual and group struggles, challenges, and obstacles, ArtLab interns learn to work together as a team, communicate, accept differences, and focus on completing a project/goal together.
 In the end, ArtLab youth create high-quality works of art and experience a sense of accomplishment, pride, and shared purpose.

 ArtLab Cultural Equity Statement